 We live about an hour away from Tokyo, but the costs are still comparable to Tokyo.
 So you’re eating out or having a night out, prepare to burn $100-$200 for that experience, depending on what type of spender you are.

 Food can be expensive here, meat in particular, but vegetables are surprisingly cheap depending on the season and if you’re buying from a supermarket or local seller.
 We would suggest trying to buy from local sellers as much as possible to save money.

 How did you find your teaching job?

-My first teaching job was at an Eikaiwa school and I found them through Tokyo craigslist of all places!
-The second one, teaching at a school, you’ll have to submit your application through an education consultation company’s website.
+My first teaching job was at an Eikaiwa school and I found them through Tokyo Craigslist of all places!
+For the second one, teaching at a school, you’ll have to submit your application through an education consultation company’s website.
 I taught in public and private schools by submitting my application through Interac, now Link Interac Inc.

 How did you find your accommodation?